-All F-values are above the upper critical value, which implies that there are unique cointegration vectors for all models.
+All F-values are above the upper critical value, which implies that there are unique co-integration vectors for all models.
 In other words, we strongly reject the null hypothesis of no long-run relationship.
 The co-integration relationship between the variables is also justified by the error correction terms (ECT).
 The results in Table 6 show that all error correction terms are negative, less than one and statistically significant as required.
 The ECT represents the speed of recovery to long-run equilibrium.
-In the export supply function, ECT - 0.03 means that any deviation from the long-run equilibrium is recovered in 33.3 months (1/0.03).
-In the same vein, ECT - 0.3 in the import demand function reveals that any deviation from the long-run equilibrium is recovered in 3.3 months (1/0.3).
-In the same vein, ECT - 0.3 in the import demand function reveals that show that while the long-run equilibrium is recovered in 3.3 months (1/0.3).
-These results show that while the long-run equilibrium among variables is stable in the two models, they are corrected in a relatively shorter period of time in the import demand function.
+In the export supply function, ECT-0.03 means that any deviation from the long-run equilibrium is recovered in 33.3 months (1/0.03).
+In the same vein, ECT-0.3 in the import demand function reveals that any deviation from the long-run equilibrium among variables is stable in the two models, they are corrected in a relatively shorter period of time in the import demand function.